2015 PUBLIC AUCTION OF TAX-DEFAULTED PROPERTY

 Registration Begins: 9:00 a.m.

-Tax Auction List: Minimum Bid - 2014 Auction (list will change as parcels are redeemed or withdrawn)
+Tax Auction List: Minimum Bid - 2015 Auction (List will change as parcels are redeemed or withdrawn)

 Tax Auction Forms

-February 2014 Excess Proceeds CLAIM FORM (NOW AVAILABLE)
+Excess Proceeds CLAIM FORM (for February 2014 Auction)

 Results of previous auctions: click here.